 Buenos Aires Tetras are easy care and low maintenance if water quality is maintained.
 They have silver bodies with an iridescent blue stripe down the length of the body and a diamond-shaped black spot that extends onto the tail.
 Some of their fins have an orange or red hue.

 Buenos Aires Tetras are just under 3 inches in length and can live up to 5 years.
-They prefer tanks with warm water, but they are very tolerant of changes in water parameters and can happily live in water as cool as 64˚F. These Tetras enjoy planted tanks but are known to uproot and tear up plants, so may do best with silk plants.
+They prefer tanks with warm water, but they are very tolerant of changes in water parameters and can happily live in water as cool as 64˚F. These Tetras enjoy planted tanks but are known to uproot and tear up plants, so they may do best with silk plants.
 They should be kept in groups of no fewer than six fish, but more is best.

 When kept in small groups, Buenos Aires Tetras may feel threatened and begin bullying other fish in the tank.
 They can be housed with other varieties of Tetras, Danios, Barbs, and Rainbowfish.